 - One or Two Cookie Sheets- You can use one standard size cookie sheet and bake the chocolate chip cookies in two batches, or use two sheets and bake them all at once on separate racks.
 If you bake the chocolate cookies all at once make sure you rotate the pans halfway through.

 - Karo® Corn Syrup- This is the KEY ingredient that results in these double chocolate chip cookies coming out perfectly soft and chewy.
-Karo® Corn Syrup has been around for over 100 years and has been a trusted baking staple for generations in my family, just ask my grandma!
-Trust me on this people, Karo® Corn Syrup has so many more uses in the kitchen than just your run-of-the-mill pecan pie.
+Karo® Corn Syrup has been around for over 100 years and has been a trusted baking staple for generations in my family, just ask my grandma.

 - All Purpose Flour- Gluten-free flour could be substituted if needed.

-- Baking Soda- No baking powder for this chewy chocolate chip cookies recipe, stick with the baking soda.
+- Baking Soda- No baking powder for this cookie recipe, stick with the baking soda.
 If you swap them the texture of the cookie will change.

 - Sea Salt